 Our mission is to build a sustainable future in partnership with electric and gas utilities, water utilities, and cities.
 Living our mission means building a sustainable future with our own business practices.
 We have two top-level sustainability commitments:

-We’ll reduce our scope 1, scope 2, and scope 3 emissions by 50% by 2030 and produce net-zero carbon by 2050.
+We’ll reduce our Scope 1, Scope 2, and Scope 3 emissions by 50% by 2030 and produce net-zero carbon by 2050.

 You can’t manage what you don’t measure.
 To cut our emissions 50% by 2030 and go net-zero carbon by 2050, we must understand our impact.

-Our internal team of energy experts measures the greenhouse gas emissions across our business, including our direct emissions; our indirect emissions from electricity consumption; and our commuting, air travel, and emissions associated with providing food at our company events.
+We’ve calculated our carbon footprint for 2018, 2019, and 2020 using the widely recognized Greenhouse Gas Protocol.
+We measure the greenhouse gas emissions across our business, including our direct emissions; our indirect emissions from electricity consumption; and our commuting, air travel, and emissions associated with providing food at our company events.
 We use these emissions inventories, verified by a third-party expert, to procure carbon removal credits to erase the emissions impact of our operations.